hans-mtz/for-gnr/README.md

 ## GNR in FORTRAN

-This repository contains a FORTRAN implementation of the production function estimation method in Ghandi, Navarro, Rivers (2020).
+This repository contains a FORTRAN implementation of the production function estimation method in Gandhi, Navarro, Rivers (2020) "On the Identification of Gross Output Production Functions".

 ### Requirements